Fentanyl Detox in Stuart

 Individuals who have been addicted to fentanyl or other opioids should not try to detox on their own.
 This is because fentanyl withdrawal symptoms are very difficult and painful.
 Opioid drugs, including fentanyl, can cause a great deal of harm if they are misused or abused.

 Fentanyl detox is not always successful.
 According to the National Institute on Drug Abuse, “Detoxification from fentanyl or related opioids can be very difficult and may require medical treatment in a hospital setting.”
-Many people who try to detox from fentanyl on their own end up relapsing because the withdrawal symptoms are too much to handle.
+Many people who try to detox from fentanyl end up relapsing because the withdrawal symptoms are too much to handle.

 How Long Does It Take to Detox From Fentanyl?

 The length of recovery from fentanyl withdrawal symptoms depends on how long patients have been abusing drugs.
 On average, the fentanyl withdrawal timeline can last from 4-10 days for short-acting forms and 10-20 days for long-acting forms.
 Considering the potency, fentanyl may present lasting effects on the brain — therefore, medical detox is an invaluable resource for recovery.
 Opioid withdrawals usually begin within 12-30 hours of the last dose of an opioid.
-After roughly 17 hours after the removal of the fentanyl patch, drug cravings can begin after a day.
+Roughly 17 hours after the removal of the fentanyl patch, drug cravings can start after a day.

 Can You Take Suboxone to Detox from Fentanyl?